vonfalk/storm-javavis/doc/02-Storm/index.md

 then be processing messages from other threads.
 These messages are sent whenever another thread calls a function that is declared to execute on another thread.
 Each of the OS threads are in turn running cooperatively scheduled user mode threads.
-Each incoming message will be launched on its own thread, and may selectively yeild whenever it has to block for some reason (for example when waiting for a result from another thread).
+Each incoming message will be launched on its own thread, and may selectively yield whenever it has to block for some reason (for example when waiting for a result from another thread).
 This way makes recursive calls between threads (eg A -> B -> A) easier to handle, but it does not introduce a lot of possible race-conditions, at least not worse than regular function calls does.